Salad Greenhouse and Renewable Energy

 We are coming to the end of the age of cheap oil energy.
 In terms of history, the use and expansion of oil for energy over the last 100 years has been sudden.
 A bubble of abundant cheap fuel and food developed, and the population of the earth soared.
 In the last decade, 1 billion more people have been added to the earth.
 We are now on the downside of peak oil availability.

 David Goodstein states the following: “America’s (and Canada’s) dependence on oil could prove fatal.
 In the course of a few generations, we have nearly used up the Earth’s entire supply of accessible petroleum.
 When that and the other more-difficult-to-use fossil fuels are used up, we will have nothing to live on except the light from the sun and whatever nuclear fuel on Earth we haven’t burned.”
 In his book, “Hubberts Peak: The Impending World Oil Shortage,” retired geologist Kenneth S. Deffeyes’ estimated conventional oil supplies peaked in 2004.
-After that we will have no choice but to live on less oil.
+It has now been revised to 2017.
+After the peak we will have no choice but to live on less oil.
 The challenge is to kick the fossil fuel habit over the next decade.
 The alternative is to have our civilization slide into oblivion.

 - The U.S. is spending $1.2 billion per day importing 60% of the 21 million barrels a day it consumes (12M x $100 per barrel).